| Title: | Querying and Processing Data from the INBO Watina Data Warehouse |

 'Belge 1972 / Belgian Lambert 72' (EPSG 31370).

-points object in the same CRS.
+It converts the data frame into an sf points object in the same CRS.

-as_points(df, xvar = "x", yvar = "y", remove = FALSE, warn_dupl = TRUE)
+as_points(df, xvar = "x", yvar = "y", remove = FALSE, warn_dupl = TRUE)as_points(df, xvar = "x", yvar = "y", remove = FALSE, warn_dupl = TRUE)

 df |

-A dataframe with X and Y coordinates in meters, assumed to be in the Belgian Lambert 72 CRS (EPSG-code 31370). |
+A data frame with X and Y coordinates in meters, assumed to be in the Belgian Lambert 72 CRS (EPSG-code 31370). |

 xvar |